© 2019 by Rabbi Zvi Aviner

 Hence the title ELKM is a descriptive Attribute.
 When the Infinite CREATOR ascends on the Throne of Judgment He is called ELKM the JUDGE, translated as GOD.
 Moses message is, therefore, that “In the Beginning, the CREATOR created the Heavens and the Earth while sitting on the Throne of Judgment.
 In other words, He created the World to withstand a Trial.

-Note that the English term GOD expresses awe and reverence, yet lacks the specific message associated with the Hebrew ELKM the JUDGE- that the world was created to stand a judgment. .
+Note that the English term GOD does express awe and reverence, yet it lacks the specific message associated with the precise Hebrew term “EeLoKiM” the JUDGE, that the Heavens and the Earth were created to stand judgment. .

 The title LORD is the English translation of the Hebrew word for “My Landlord,” or “My Master,” or “My Owner,” Aa-Do-Nai.
-Hence “LORD” is not a genuine Holy Name but rather a respectful substitute for the real Name Y*H*V*H. As we’ve just said, Y,H,V,H refers to the Infinite CREATOR sitting on the Throne of Mercy, Compassion and Forgiveness.
+Hence “LORD” is not a genuine Holy Name but rather a respectful substitute for the real Name Y*H*V*H – the Attribute of Love, Mercy, Compassion and Forgiveness.

-Thus wherever you see “LORD” in the English text, it means My LORD which is a respectful substitute for the real Name Y*H*V*H. “Substitute” means That while the text says YHVH, our lips utter Aa-Do-Nai, My Master.
-LORD- in submission.
+Thus wherever you see “LORD” in the English text, it means My LORD which is a respectful substitute for Y*H*V*H. By “substitute” I mean that while the text says Y*H*V*H our lips utter Aa-Do-Nai, which means My Master.
+My LORD- in submission.

 Pious people would avoid mentioning even the substitute LORD for YHVH and would say instead “The Name” or HaSheM.

-In case you wouldn’t like to use the substitute LORD, but rather read YHVH, how would you pronounce it?
+In case you want to read YHVH, how would you pronounce it?
 The answer is simple.
-Since YHVH is the Hebrew acronym for “He was, He is, He will be,” you’d utter it as any other acronym – letter by letter, as Y,H,V,H. As you’d utter C,B,S or A,B,C or C,N,N – letter by letter.
+Since Y*H*V*H is the Hebrew acronym for “He was, He is, He will be,” you should utter it as any other acronym – letter by letter, as Y,H,V,H. As you’d utter C,B,S or A,B,C or C,N,N – letter by letter.

-The term ELKM is ALWAYS translated in English as GOD, never as LORD.
+The term EeLoKiM is ALWAYS translated in English as GOD, never as LORD.

-Note that the acronym YHVH does not contain any vowels between the consonants.
+Note that the acronym Y*H*V*H does not contain any vowels in between the consonants.
 Same as there are no vowels in CBS or CNN.
 Hence there is no JeHoVaH, YaHoWaH or the like.
 There is only one way to read Y,H,V,H – letter by letter.

 So Moses agrees with Science about a CREATOR as the First Mover.
 Yet according to Moses, the CREATOR is also a JUDGE, who created the world for judgment.
-Hence by definition He has a deep interest in the worlds affairs, especially in the human affairs.
-Someone is watching us, recording what we think and what we do, for a Judgment.
+Hence by definition, the CREATOR-JUDGE has a deep interest in the world’s affairs, especially in our affairs.
+We are never alone.
+He is watching us, recording our thoughts and deeds for our Judgment

 GOD (ELKM) and LORD (YHVH) are Attributes

-Remember that both Names, GOD (ELKM) and LORD (YHVH,) are Attributes.
-They describe the action of the CREATOR at a certain time, or that hat he wears at a certain time.
-When sitting in Judgment He is called GOD (ELKM) Whereas when He showers on the world Mercy, Compassion and Forgiveness He is called The LORD (YHVH).
-On other occasions He would wear other hats or assume other Attributes, such as “Sha-Dai.”
-Here in the story of Genesis He appears either as GOD or LORD. .
+The two Names of the CREATOR that appear in Genesis Chapter One – GOD (ELKM) and LORD (YHVH) – are only the CREATOR’S Attributes.
+They describe the CREATOR as He acts at a certain point oftime, or the “hat” he wears at a certain time.
+When sitting in Judgment, He is called GOD (ELKM.)
+When showering Mercy, Compassion and Forgiveness, He is called LORD (Y*H*V*H).
+On other occasions He may wear other hats or assume other Attributes and Names such as ShaDai (“Provider.”) .
+For us, during the story of Genesis, Moses describes Him by these tow Names- either GOD or LORD.

-Since any Name is descriptive and therefore limited, we have no Name for the Essence of the CREATOR.
-It is above our human conception.
+Since any Name is rescriptive and limited, we have no Name for the Essence of the CREATOR who is above our human conception.
 Even the title CREATOR is a limited, restrictive Attribute.